About the Project

 - Fostering open communication between the design team and the public

-The working group and design team have met on more than 10 occasions and discussed topics including environmental impacts, land development along the corridor, bicycle and pedestrian needs, innovative intersection designs, high occupancy vehicle (HOV) lane feasibility, mass transit and bus service, and preliminary storm water management needs.
-The minutes for these meetings can be found on the Fairfax County project page.
+Since 2012, the group has met on topics such as environmental impacts, land development along the corridor, bicycle and pedestrian needs, innovative intersection designs, high occupancy vehicle (HOV) lane feasibility, mass transit and bus service, and storm water management.
+See minutes from past meetings.